Andrew-Raz-ACRV/snake_raven_controller/README.md

 # Snake Raven Controller

 This software is a ROS node that generates RAVEN joint position commands for it to follow a trajectory from keyboard teleoperation.
 There are 2 ROS nodes in this folder: talkerSnakeRaven and listenerSnakeRaven.
-NOTE YOU WILL NEED AN include folder with the C++ linear algebra tools 'Eigen' in it.

 ## ROS topics :